 Among travelers who covet spectacular natural scenery, New Zealand is legendary.
 Our focus is the South Island, a land of topographic extremes, from seaside rain forests and sapphire lakes to ice-crowned peaks, active glaciers and frigid fjords.
 On a dramatic itinerary that winds from alpine heights to Pacific shores, we are immersed in nature at its showiest.
-Explore mountains and lush gorges in Fiordland National Park, hike on remote Mou Waho Island in Lake Wanaka, and walk among towering ferns to wild Monro Beach.
+Explore ice-crowned peaks and lush gorges in Fiordland National Park, hike on remote Mou Waho Island in Lake Wanaka, and walk among towering ferns to wild Monro Beach.
 Within these diverse landscapes, we find rare and intriguing creatures such as the flightless buff weka, yellow-eyed penguins and the famous brown kiwi.
 We also experience the hospitality New Zealanders are renowned for we meet sheep farmers, learn about Maori culture, and find a bit of Scottish heritage in the South Pacific.

 See More of Natural New Zealand, Farther off the Standard Track